 - Meatgrinder Surgery: In "No Regrets" an Army Medic is forced to use a corkscrew to drill a hole into a woman's head (she had an epidermal hemorrhage).

 - Mercy Kill: Severide is heavily implied to have given one in episode 2.

 - The Mole: Spellman

-- Moment Killer: The firehouse's alarm is programmed to go off every time one of the characters wants to avoid a serious conversation.
+- Moment Killer: The firehouse's alarm is programmed to go off every time one of the characters wants to avoid a serious conversation, or have one.
 Or is in the process of making out with someone.
 Or is trying to eat Thanksgiving dinner (twice!)...